harryjwang/Geespotter---MineSweeper-Game/README.md

 contain a goose.
 Only hidden fields can be marked and only marked fields can be unmarked.
 As the fields are initially hidden, there is no guarantee that a marked field contains a goose.

-he player is presented with the current status of the playing board, where the content of all fields is initially unknown.
+The player is presented with the current status of the playing board, where the content of all fields is initially unknown.
 The player is given the option to either reveal a field or to mark or unmark a field as likely occupied by a goose, by asking the player whether to reveal or mark/unmark a field and the two coordinates of the field.